UM-ARM-Lab/tampc/README.md

 3. run scripts

 ## Scripts
-Scripts are located in `simulation`.
+Scripts are located in `scripts`.
+Those with `_main` suffix are the main simulation scripts that have methods for collecting data, training model, and testing trained models on novel environments.

 ## Tensorboard logging
 `pip3 install tensorboardX`